Thursday Morning Track

 Questions can be emailed to Coach Big Guy or Coach Rich.

-Water breaks are important ALL year round, even when it is cold like tomorrow, so remember to hydrate before, during and after your runs – after each interval, if possible, but at least every other interval!
+Water breaks are important ALL year round, even when it is nice like tomorrow, so remember to hydrate before, during and after your runs - tomorrow after each interval

-NOTE: I expect to see your heart rates in the mid 80% of Maximum range, but if your rates are higher, you need to slow down!
+NOTE: I expect to see your heart rates in the Low to Mid 80% of Maximum range, and if your rates are higher, you need to slow down!

 Happy running!

-Coach Big Guy will be at Yorktown tomorrow morning!
+Coach Big Guy will be at Yorktown in the morning!

 Fellow Endorphin Junkies:

-Here is the Coach Rich Club News this week:
+Here is the Coach Big Guy Club News this week:

 Happy running!

-Hope you can make it to the Holiday Relays tomorrow night!
+Hope you can make it to the Holiday Relays tomorrow night, and I will try to make it to Happy Hour!

 DCRRlogotypeRRCA member